Herald Van der Linde

-Herald Van der Linde is a Dutch historian and businessman based in Hong Kong.
+Herald Van der Linde is a Dutch historian and financial analyst based in Hong Kong.
 He currently works at HSBC as head of equity strategy for Asia-Pacific.

 Career

 Van der Linde authored two books focused on Indonesia, including on Jakarta, and another on the Majapahit Empire.
 In 2022, Van der Linde published Jakarta: History of a Misunderstood City, focusing on the city's history, particularly through the lens of its kampungs.
 In 2024, Van der Linde published Majapahit: Intrigue, Betrayal and War in Indonesia’s Greatest Empire, which received positive critical reception by The Jakarta Post and the Asian Review of Books.

+He co-hosts HSBC's podcast Under the Banyan Tree.